Universal Consent for Biological Samples

 The Universal Consent for Biological Samples asks that you answer up to three consent questions.
 You may indicate that you either consent or decline to participate for each question:

-1. Can we make your biological samples and information available for research?
-Biological samples include blood, urine and tissues (such as skin) left over from medical tests and other needed procedures.
+• Can we make your biological samples and associated information available for research?
+Biological samples include blood, urine, and tissues (such as skin) left over from medical tests, and other needed clinical procedures.
 Normally these samples are thrown away.
-We will only use them for research with your permission.
-With a “Yes,” we also collect certain details from your medical record but DO NOT use your name or other identifiers.
+If you decline, we will not use them for research.
+If you do consent, we also collect certain details from your medical record but DO NOT use your name or other identifiers.
 Under the same set of consent questions, you also have the option to agree to give an extra tube of blood for research during a future clinical blood draw or IV placement.
 There is no risk to you — you would already be having your blood drawn as part of a standard, scheduled clinical visit.

-2. Do you want to hear about other research opportunities?
+• Do you want to hear about other research opportunities?
 We may come across other ways you can help medical research.
 These opportunities won’t necessarily be related to your samples.
-If “Yes,” we may reach out with a call, text message or email.
+If you consent to be contacted, we may reach out with a call, text message or email.

-3. Do you want to receive certain actionable genetic results?
-We analyze the DNA of the biological samples we receive.
+• Do you want to receive certain actionable genetic results?
+The Institute for Precision Health ATLAS Genetic Screening Program analyzes the DNA of the biological samples they receive through the Universal Consent.
 During research, these results remain connected to the samples but never reveal your identity.
 DNA analysis may identify genetic changes that can lead to disease and that you can possibly do something about.
-You can choose to learn about these genetic changes.
+You can choose to learn about these genetic changes by consenting to the Return of Genetic Results consent option.
+If you do consent and there is an actionable genetic result found from the use of your samples, a genetic counselor will contact you with more information.
+If you would like to learn more about the program, you can review the Institute for Precision Health Return of Results Frequently Asked Questions.

 Additional Considerations for Those Still Trying to Decide